an easy feast little gem and beet salad, slow roasted lamb over potato fritters, vanilla ice cream with pistachios

 Ice cream is all a winner for dessert– make it, buy it, love it- I sprinkle with crushed pistachios but use whatever suits your fancy- fresh summer berries, almonds or crush up your favorite chocolate bar.

 Salads are a good start to any meal, especially if you are serving a main course that is heavier in texture and flavor, such as a stew, beef or even pasta.
-Beets can be messy to roast yourself though the flavor is more rich and nutty than pickled or ready made.
-However, to avoid staining…
+Beets can be messy to roast yourself though the flavor is more rich and nutty than pickled or ready-made.
+However, to avoid staining your…

 Potatoes are the common side for many recipes.
 These potato fritters absorb all the lovely juices of your meat or fish, adding more flavor and a bit of crunch.
 They can be made an hour or two ahead of serving, just keep them in a warm oven.

-Green beans are my go to vegetable- easy to cook, work with a large variety of main courses, most people enjoy them- and you can add lots of different ingredients for more interesting flavors, textures and color.
+Green beans are my go-to vegetable – easy to cook, work with a large variety of main courses, most people enjoy them – and you can add lots of different ingredients for more interesting flavors, textures and color.
 I prefer the thinner green beans, often called haricot vert.
-This is a basic recipe to start but…
+This is a basic recipe to start…

 A complement to so many dishes, I continually use this recipe for both meat and fish dishes.
 It is super simple to make and adds a kick of flavor to any dish.
 You can adjust the amount of fresh horseradish to your liking, and of course you can always buy store bought sauce to make…